-It inter alia provides that suits in which damages are claimed, any fact which will enable the Court to determine the amount of damages which ought to be awarded is relevant.
+This clause, inter alia, provides that suits in which damages are claimed, any fact which will enable the Court to determine the amount of damages which ought to be awarded is relevant.

 Clause 11 of the Bill relates to facts relevant when right or custom is in question.